Listen to an audio file of this tool.

 - Actively reflect on how your teen is feeling when approaching challenges.
 You can ask questions like:

 - “How are you feeling about hanging out with your friends?”
 This may give you insight into your teen’s social challenges.

 - “Seems like you are holding onto angry feelings toward your friend.
 Have you talked to him yet?
 What options do you think you have?”
-Be sure to reflect on outcomes of possible choices.

 - Apply logical consequences when needed.
 Logical consequences should come soon after the negative behavior and need to be provided in a way that maintains a healthy relationship.
 Rather than punishment, a consequence is about supporting the learning process.
-First, get your own emotions in check.
-Not only is this good modeling, when your emotions are in check you are able to provide logical consequences that fit the behavior.
+First, get your own feelings in check.
+Not only is this good modeling, when your feelings are in check you are able to provide logical consequences that fit the behavior.
 Second, invite your teen into a discussion about the expectations established in Step 2 for managing conflict.
 Third, if you feel that your teen is not holding up their end of the bargain (unless it is a matter of them not knowing how), then apply a logical consequence as a teachable moment.